I Kissed a Girl (film): Plot

 Jérémie (Pio Marmaï), a Parisian gay man, unexpectedly finds himself waking up in bed in an apartment he doesn't know, next to a woman he's never met.
 To his surprise, he discovers that he has had a drunken one-night stand with a beautiful Swedish woman (Adrianna Gradziel) named Adna.
 This is the first time with a woman for Jérémie, who is happily engaged to his boyfriend Antoine (Lannick Gautry).
-What follows in the story of Jérémie's "coming in", as the now sexually confused gay man begins to question his sexuality as he falls in love with a woman for the first time.
+What follows is the story of Jérémie's "coming in," as the now sexually confused gay man begins to question his sexuality as he falls in love with a woman for the first time.
 Jérémie's burgeoning romance with Adna threatens to foil the upcoming nuptials as Antoine becomes increasingly suspicious.
 Jérémie is faced with the choice of staying gay and getting married or going straight and upending his life.
 He confesses the affair to his heterosexual male friend Charles (Franck Gastambide), who suggests that Jérémie may be bisexual and encourages him to continue the relationship.
 Following Charles' advice, Jérémie continues his affair with Adna to see if his attraction to her is genuine.
 As the wedding day approaches and his relationship of 10 years begins to fray, Jérémie is forced to confess his infidelity to Antoine.
 He leaves Antoine to be with Adna.
 With his gay relationship over, Jérémie decides to come out of the closet to reveal his bisexuality to the world.